Resources

 1. Whole Life Assurance (Suraksha)

-In this scheme, the insured person will get the assured amount of money with the accrued bonus as they attain the age of 80.
-Or in case the insured person passes away before they turn 80, their legal representative or assignees will receive the money and the bonus.
+In this scheme, the insured person will get the assured amount of money with the accrued bonus as they reach 80.
+If the insured person passes away before turning 80, their legal representative or assignees will receive the money and the bonus.
 This is true if only the policy is in force on the date of claim.

 • Minimum age 19, Maximum age 55.